dagraham/tklr-dgraham/README.md

 ## Overview

 _tklr_ began life in 2013 as _etm-qt_ sporting a gui based on _Qt_.
 The intent was to provide an app supporting GTD (David Allen's Getting Things Done) and exploiting the power of python-dateutil.
 The name changed to _etmtk_ in 2014 when _Tk_ replaced _Qt_.
 Development of _etmtk_ continued until 2019 when name changed to _etm-dgraham_, to honor the PyPi naming convention, and the interface changed to a terminal based one based on _prompt_toolkit_.
-In 2025 the name changed to "tklr", the datastore to SQLite3 and the interface to Click (CLI) and Textual.
+In 2025 the name changed to "tklr", the database to SQLite3 and the interface to Click (CLI) and Textual.
 Features have changed over the years but the text based interface and basic format of the reminders has changed very little.
 The goal has always been to be the Swiss Army Knife of tools for managing reminders.

 ## Reminders